 “Hana thought about it and came back the next day and said, ‘it’s kind of irresponsible to close down the farm, but I can keep it going and you can go do whatever you want.’
 Hiu had been invited to do a year-long internship at Genesis Farm, an ecological learning center in New Jersey.
 “And so I packed up and went up to Genesis Farm.
 I was 58 at the time and I’ve never worked so hard in my life.

 “Amazingly, the typography of that farm, the feel of the place, was so comfortable from the first day.
 I slipped right in and enjoyed it immensely.
-I just couldn’t do the work of the 20 year olds, but I did it, and it was a fantastic year in so many ways.
+I just couldn’t do the work of the 20 year olds, but it was a fantastic year in so many ways.
 When I came back, I didn’t know this would happen, but we changed so much of this farm.
 Hana had done fine.
 I shared what I had learned, like not plowing anymore and using different ways of planting things.
 We considered growing crops we never thought we could grow, like carrots and things that were more nit-picky.
 There were changes that we instituted over the next two years that have made the farm more what it is now.
 It was so important a year.”

 The next adventure

-Hiu had been single for ten years, and she felt pretty happy with her life.
+Hiu had been single for ten years and was pretty happy with her life.
 She had regained the voice that got stifled during her marriage.
 Farming friends introduced her to Michael, a political scientist, professor, and author, and, yes, a graduate of Oberlin College whom Hiu had failed to meet while she was there.
 After the dinner party where they met, Michael invited her to visit next time she was in New York, where he lived.
 Given that she rarely left the farm, she figured it was a pleasant evening and that was that.

 A few months later, Genesis Farm (80 miles from New York City) invited her back for a week, and she invited Michael to come visit the farm, thinking he would find it interesting.
 They spent three days in conversation, “which I never had with Tony.
 So when I put him back on the bus I said ‘Thank you, Michael, this was wonderful.’
 And he said ‘This is it?’
 I pointed out that he lived in New York and I lived in Virginia, so yes, this was probably it.”
 He replied that he came down to Washington periodically for meetings, and that he’d be down there the following week.